pydoit/doit/doc/dependencies.rst

 This can be used in cases where you need to some kind of calculation to determine if the task is up-to-date or not.

-``uptodate`` is a list where each element can be True, False, None or a callable.
+``uptodate`` is a list where each element can be True, False, None, a callable or a command(string).

  * ``False`` indicates that the task is NOT up-to-date
  * ``True`` indicates that the task is up-to-date